-- You specify the method information with standard HTTP methods, such as DELETE, GET, HEAD, and PUT.
+You specify the method information with standard HTTP methods, such as

-- You specify the scoping information with a publicly-accessible endpoint (URI) and various scoping parameters.
-In this case, the primary scoping parameter is a path to a resource, which consists of an object name (file name) and bucket name (container name).
-Used together, the object name, bucket name, and public URI create a unique URL to a given resource—a resource on which you can perform operations with HTTP methods.
+You specify the scoping information with a publicly-accessible endpoint (URI) and various scoping parameters.
+In this case, the primary scoping parameter is a path to a resource, which consists of an object name and bucket name.
+Used together, the object name, bucket name, and public URI create a unique URL to a given resource.
+You use HTTP methods to perform operations on these resources.
 You can further scope your operations by using HTTP headers and query string parameters.

 In practical terms, the Cloud Storage XML API provides a web interface for making HTTP requests and handling HTTP responses.
 Each request implements a standard HTTP method.
 See XML API Reference Methods for a complete list of the HTTP methods that the Cloud Storage XML API supports.